staqio/StaqWallet/README.md

 <string>We need access to the microphone to assist in the verification process.</string>
 ```

-Again, if these permissions are missing, the app will crash when the camera or microphone is required.
+If these permissions are missing, the app will crash when trying to access the camera or microphone.

 #### Domestic User Authentication Redirection

-Domestic users can register a wallet using Nafath services.
-To enable redirection to the Nafath application, you need to add the following query scheme to your Info.plist:
+To support user authentication via **Nafath** services, add the following query scheme to your **Info.plist**:

 ```xml
 <key>LSApplicationQueriesSchemes</key>